 Sometimes we use cupboards and wardrobes etc. as a last resort for an inlet location, but the beauty of a ducted system is you only need a few points to cover your home effectively with a 9m hose.
 We also sell longer hoses and hose kits to cater for the trickier installs.
 Brick veneer homes (or any home with timber frame with gyprock walls) can have pipes installed in these walls quite easily with the inlets still mounted at the same height as the power points so that it looks like it has always been there.
 Pipework is simply ran in the roof space as a trunk and branch to these inlets.
 Installation takes between 2 to 8 hours on average, depending on complexity of the building.

-Not at all, generally the vacuum cleaner systems unit are not much more than a good portable or upright, in some cases they even are cheaper, they last 4 times longer and still can be installed from as little as $1,500.00
+Not at all, generally the vacuum cleaner systems unit are not much more than a good portable or upright, in some cases they even are cheaper, they last 4 times longer and still can be professionally supplied and installed in a smaller home for as little as $1,500.

 Yes, Valet Ducted Vacuum Systems have proven to reduce the triggers of asthma and allergies sufferers in many studies.
 This is partly because the air is not recycled around the home that a portable needs to do to suck and also due to the filter bag used in the system trapping all these nasties for easy dust free disposal later.
 These are the main reasons that have been accepted by the National Asthma Council Australia and Asthma and Respitory Foundation NZ as a product to assist people suffering from asthma and allergies.
 More information on Living with asthma and allergies can be obtained from www.sensitivechoice.com.au